46 Mouthwatering Facts About Pizza

 6. The first American cities to start selling pizza were New York, Boston, New Haven, Conn., and Trenton, N.J.
 All four of these cities had an influx of Southern Italian immigrants around the turn of the century.

 7. At first, pizzas were sold exclusively by the pie.
-But in 1933, Patsy Lancieri (of Patsy's Pizzeria in New York City) started selling pizzas by the slice—a trend that was quickly picked up by other pizzerias.
+But in 1933, Patsy Lancieri (of Patsy's Pizzeria in New York City) started selling pizza by the slice—a trend that was quickly picked up by other pizzerias.

-8. Humans aren’t the only ones who love the taste of pizza: there’s even a mini pizza for dogs called the “Heaven Scent Pizza” made of flour, carrots, celery, and parmesan cheese.
+8. Humans aren’t the only ones who love the taste of pizza: There’s even a mini pizza for dogs called the “Heaven Scent Pizza” made of flour, carrots, celery, and parmesan cheese.

-9. The first known Chicago deep dish pizzas were created in 1943 by the restaurant that later became the Pizzeria Uno chain.
+9. The first-known Chicago deep dish pizzas were created in 1943 by the restaurant that later became the Pizzeria Uno chain.

 10. Domino’s was founded in 1960.
 The restaurant chain’s founder, Tom Monaghan, is one of three people in the world who hold an advanced degree in "Pizza-ology” from the “Domino’s College of Pizza-ology”—a business management program he founded in the ‘80s.

 11. Domino’s dropped its “30 minutes or less” guarantee in 1993 after a series of lawsuits accused the company of promoting unsafe driving.

 12. The Domino's delivery offer is still good in some places around the world.
 The guarantee has been great for business in Turkey, for instance.

 13. The first frozen pizza hit the market in 1962.
 It mostly tasted like cardboard until the genius food inventor Rose Totino got her hands on it.

 14. The Hawaiian pizza was invented in 1962 by Sam Panopoulos, a native of Greece who ran a pizza place in Canada.